dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 33280
 ```

-What this says is that the contents are 33,280 4 KiB blocks from the start of the filesystem.
+What this says is that the contents are 33,280 4 KiB blocks from the start of the filesystem.<a name="struct-extents-location-return"></a><sup>[[Could we have gotten the location straight from the inode struct?]](#struct-extents-location)</sup>

 Let's dump the disk at that location!

 ```
 $ sudo dd if=/dev/sdd1 skip=33280 bs=4096 count=1 2>/dev/null | hexdump -C